laravel-enso/documentation/docs/packages/vue-datatable.md

 ```

 ### The Events
-For integration with other in-page components, the datatable component can emit serveral events,
+For integration with other in-page components, the datatable component can emit several events,
 depending on the configuration:
 - `draw`, with no payload, after each retrieval of the table data, such as when first loading the initial chunk,
     when loading the next 'page' of data, when reloading after a filter has changed, etc.